 The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit, Silver&Fit Signature Series, and Silver&Fit Connected! are trademarks of ASH.

-and evaluation for hearing

-aid.

-What you must pay when Services that are covered for you you get these services Health and wellness education programs (continued) Participating facilities and fitness chains may vary by location and are subject to change.
+Participating facilities and fitness chains may vary by location and are subject to change.
 Kits and rewards are subject to change.

+Hearing services

-Hearing services In-Network Diagnostic hearing and balance evaluations performed by \$40 copay for each Medicareyour provider to determine if you need medical treatment are covered exam to diagnose covered as outpatient care when furnished by a physician, and treat hearing and balance audiologist, or other qualified provider. issues.
-Routine Hearing Exams \$0 copay for one routine Limited to 1 visit(s) every year hearing exam every year.
-Fitting-evaluation(s) for hearing aids Limited to 1 visit(s) every year \$0 copay for fitting and evaluation for hearing aid.
-Hearing Aids Up to a \$1,000 credit for both ears every three years for Out-of-Network hearing aids.
-35% coinsurance for each Medicare-covered exam to diagnose and treat hearing and balance issues.
-35% coinsurance for one routine hearing exam every year.
-35% coinsurance for fitting
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$40 copay for each Medicare-covered exam to diagnose and treat hearing and balance issues.

+• Routine Hearing Exams

+Limited to 1 visit(s) every year

+• Fitting-evaluation(s) for hearing aids

+Limited to 1 visit(s) every year

+• Hearing Aids

+Up to a \$1,000 credit for both ears combined every three years for hearing aids.

+\$0 copay for routine hearing exams.